 Washington D.C.
-Today
+Cerebral Palsy Lawyer

 Cerebral palsy is a group of devastating disorders that affect a person’s movement, muscle tone, and posture.
 Sometimes, these disorders have natural causes, such as gene mutations that lead to abnormal development.
 Other times, a doctor’s negligence during birth can result in cerebral palsy.
 For example, when a doctor does not provide the necessary standard of medical care during birth and delivery, the infant may suffer a brain injury from a lack of oxygen to the brain, which can result in cerebral palsy.

 The treatment for cerebral palsy is extensive.
 It includes physical therapy, occupational therapy, speech and language therapy, and recreational therapy.
 These therapies are often lifelong, and they are very costly.
 When the disorder is due to a doctor’s negligence, patients suffering from cerebral palsy and their families can file a claim for compensation.

 At The Law Offices of Dr. Michael M. Wilson MD, JD & Associates, we focus exclusively on birth injury and medical malpractice claims.
 Attorney Michael M. Wilson is also a doctor, so he has an in-depth understanding of both the medical issues and legal issues involved in these complex cases.
 Contact our Washington D.C. cerebral palsy attorneys today to schedule a free consultation, and learn how a Washington, D.C., cerebral palsy lawyer can help your family.

 - 1 What Are Symptoms of Cerebral Palsy?

 - What Are Common Causes of Cerebral Palsy?

 - What Are the Long-Term Effects of Cerebral Palsy?

 - 4 What Are Treatment Options for Cerebral Palsy in Washington D.C.?

-- Get Help from a Cerebral Palsy Lawyer in Washington, D.C., Cerebral Palsy Injury Lawyer
+- Get Help from a Cerebral Palsy Lawyer in Washington, D.C.
+Today